symplely/spawn/README.md

         // When an timeout is reached, it's caught and passed here.
     })
     ->progress(function ($type, $data) {
-        // Live progressing output: `$type, $data` is returned output by the Future process.
+        // Live progressing of output: `$type, $data` is returned by the Future process.
         // $type is `ERR` for stderr, or `OUT` for stdout.
     })
     ->signal($signal, function ($signal) {